philmikejones/beginning-mapping/handout.md

 ![Great Britain regions](images/gb-regions.png)

 Congratulations!
 You've just produced your first map!

+## Other spatial data types

+So far we have used file formats called shapefiles to plot our maps.
+These are probably the most common file format for

 <!--
 TODO